Connect to Microsoft SharePoint for your knowledge base - Amazon Bedrock

 All data that you sync from your data source becomes available to anyone with bedrock:Retrieve permissions to retrieve the data.
 This can also include any data with controlled data source permissions.
 For more information, see Knowledge base permissions.

-(For OAuth 2.0 authentication) Your secret authentication credentials in AWS Secrets Manager should include these key-value pairs:
+When using SharePoint App-Only authentication, your secret authentication credentials in AWS Secrets Manager must include these key-value pairs:

 Note